Meet our contributors and book reviewers

 Mike James

-Mike has been a programmer since before the personal computer revolution but more importantly has continued to program and to keep his skills completely up to date.
-He was one of the original consultants and contributors to Personal Computer World and that marked the beginning of his writing career during which he has authored over 50 books, including the widely acclaimed Foundations of Programming.
+Mike has been a programmer since before the personal computer revolution, but more importantly has continued to program and to keep his skills completely up to date.
+His writing career stetches back a long way, beginning with being one of the original consultants and contributors to Personal Computer World.
+He has authored over 50 books, including the widely acclaimed Foundations of Programming and QBasic: the Language of MS-DOS.
 If we were to count up his output of published magazine articles it would be a staggering number - so we won’t even try.
-He also has a PhD in computer science, an MSc in maths and a degree in Physics but we try to ignore this fact.
+For around a decade he was the editor of VSJ, during which time he also helped organize the DevWeek Conference.
+He has a PhD in computer science, an MSc in maths, a BSc in Physics and a keen interest in technology.

 Sue Gee

-Specialist subjects: training and careers, the user experience of computers and applications
+Specialist subjects: artificial intelligence, training and careers, the user experience of computers and applications

 Kay Ewbank